kcaisley/kcaisley/tools.md

 I can run against low level spice simulators, and then use regression to extract a simple model for high level simulation.

+This is a test of the github editor.